jamesnicholson/user-list/README.md

 # A user list app
-This app lets you search through a list of user details.
+This app lets you search through a list of users and there details.

+A single endpoint is being uses to populate the apps data

 Demo URL: http://161.35.115.185:3100/